- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 7. Final Words

-Engineers are not restricted to technical roles, and it often happens that, as they assume more strategic positions with fewer technical duties, they find themselves out of their depth.
+Engineers are not restricted to technical roles, and it often happens that they find themselves out of their depth as they assume more strategic positions with fewer technical duties.

 In such situations, multi-disciplinary training and experience will come in handy.
 It is vital to correctly read and assess people’s positions and intentions and understand how companies operate.